Web Unit 3 Sprint 10 - Redux & State Management

 Module 4: RTK Query

-In this module, you'll learn about RTK Query, a powerful data fetching and caching tool built into Redux Toolkit.
-You'll explore how to create and use queries, handle mutations, and effectively manage server state in your applications.
+In this module, you'll learn about RTK Query, a powerful data fetching and caching tool included in Redux Toolkit.
+You'll explore how to efficiently manage API requests, cache responses, and handle loading and error states.

 Learning Objectives